Ticos — The People of Costa Rica

 - Glenda Umaña: Journalist

-The list of accomplishments goes on and there are too many to note here; however, the marks that these women have left on the progress of this country is incredibly admirable.
-They are examples to us all — women and men alike — to fight to overcome adversity and contribute to society in a positive way.
+The list of accomplishments goes on, and there are too many to note here.
+However, the marks these women have left on the progress of this country are incredibly admirable.
+They are examples to us all — women and men alike — to fight to overcome adversity and positively contribute to society.